-Q&A: Stephanie Friddle – Software Developer Intern
+Q&A: Stephanie Friddle – Junior Software Developer

 For the months now, our software developer intern Stephanie Friddle has worked diligently as part of our devs team to help add new and improve existing features to our ever-evolving SaaS-based suites.
 A believer that sustainability is critical to a better tomorrow, join us in welcoming Stephanie to the Virtual Peaker team!

 How did your previous life prepare you for Virtual Peaker?

 Right before the pandemic, in 2020, I decided I wanted to change industries.
 I was in retail banking and had worked my way up from a part-time teller to branch manager.
 I never really felt content though, I never felt like I chose to have a career in banking, it just happened.
 So I went back to school and got my associate’s degree in IT.
 I wanted to be exposed to several areas of IT, and in that process, fell in love with programming.
 I also attended Code Louisville where I was introduced to an amazing community that eventually led me to apply at Virtual Peaker.